 Testing the text from one of my newly written posts

 Before we begin, there are quite a few things which we must keep in mind before finding the best plagiarism checker.
 The first thing is, a plagiarism checker is the best if it can check the newest possible writing and it can guide us to the original content.
-Considering that, I’m going to test a piece of text from one of my new articles and see which plagiarism checkers can detect the text.
+Considering that, I’m going to test a piece of text from one of my new posts and see which plagiarism checkers can detect the text.

 01. Plagiarism Checker by Small SEO Tools (free) | Score: 90